QGIS: Fieldwork Data Collection

 • Click OK

-Prepare the Attributes Form
+Attributes Form Preparation

 Now that we have a layer with all the desired fields, we can now edit the layer form to customise how things are entered.